-Soy in the bigger picture of sustainable food systems Soy came to Latin America in the seventies and new technologies were developed to grow soy beginning of the 21th century, expansion in the direction of the Amazon raised worldwide concerns about deforestation.
-In addition, also the practice of importing soy to grow animals in other parts of cycles could lead to impoverished agricultural land in South America whilst nutrients were accumulating in European soils.
-In the search for responsible food systems, it is often proposed to replace soy from Latin America with other protein sources algae or beans.
-This can to a certain extent contribute to more responsible food systems.
-However, a combination of different strategies will be most (responsible) and replace it where this can be done of the Soy Fast Track Fund is on more responsible production, therefore that will also be the main angle in
+Soy in the bigger picture of sustainable food systems Soy came to Latin America in the seventies and new technologies were developed to grow soy on ginning of the 21th, expansion in the direction of the Amazon raised worldwide concerns about deforestation.
+In addition, also the practice of importing soy to grow animals in other parts of the cles could lead to impoverished agricultural land in South America whilst nutrients were accumulating in European soils.
+In the search for responsible food systems, it is often proposed to replace soy from Latin-America with other protein sources such as locally produced soy, insects, seaweed, alute to more responsible food systems.
+However, a duce), produce it in a responsible manner (responsible) and replace it where this can be done with a smaller environmental impact.
+The focus of the Soy tion, therefore that will also be the main angle in

-RTRS certification SFTF phase I was dedicated to scaling up the number of RTRS certified farms and fostering demand for RTRS certificates or physical RTRS certified soy.
+RTRS certification SFTF (phase) I was dedicated to scaling up the number of RTRS certified farms and fostering demand for RTRS certificates or physical RTRS certified soy.
 The projects were successful and many farmers, especially large scale farmers, obtained RTRS certification.
-Market demand also increased for instance in the UK, Scandinavia, The Netherlands and Belgium.
-Significant impact In SFTF phase II, more farmers joined and improved their practices up to a 'certifiable level', waiting for market demand to justify actual certification (and its related audit costs).
-In Brazil, the new Forest Code was one of the reasons to broaden the scope of the programme to support farmers to become legally compliant at a pre-certifiable level - and recover their forest deficit -, and then continuously improve their practices.
+Market demand also increased for instance in the UK, Scandinavia, the Netherlands and Belgium.
+Significant impact In SFTF II, more farmers joined and improved their practices up to a 'certifiable level', waiting for market demand to justify actual certification (and its related audit costs).
+In Brazil, the new Forest Code was one of the reasons to broaden the scope of the programme to support farmers to become legally compliant at a pre-certifiable level - and recover their forest deficit-, and then continuously improve their practices.
 Sustainable landscapes Farmer certification led to the preservation of more native vegetation on the farm.
 However, certification alone turned out not enough to have large scale impact on the topic of deforestation.
 The livestock and timber sector are for instance also driving forces for deforestation, just as land clearing for smallholder settlements.
 To tackle the complex and multifaceted problem of deforestation, an approach at the landscape level needed to be developed, taking on board all relevant actors and - very important - the government.
 SFTF phase III is directed to projects at the landscape level.
 The landscape level intervention offers a local approach to the governance of an area (e.g. a certain natural resource), involving and connecting all relevant stakeholders.
 In Brazil for instance, the intensification of livestock creates space for soy production, decreasing the pressure of soy expansion in biodiversity rich areas.